YakovL/TiddlyThemes/README.md

 TiddlyThemes
 ============

-This is an old collection of TiddlyWiki themes, which are quite old and are not packed into actual themes (rather usually consist of several tiddlers).
-Use them for inspiration; contributions to updating them are welcome (see Issues).
+This is a collection of TiddlyWiki themes, some of which are up-to-date and some require updating and packing into actual themes (instead of consisting of several tiddlers).
+Use them, suggest updates and new themes: contributions are welcome (see Issues).